On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The metric case

 \end{compactitem} \end{hypothesis}

-\begin{remark} \slshape Whenever the generalized metric gradient system \EEE is individuated by a quintuple $\MGStop $ such that the topology $\Top$ is compatible with $\DD$, \eqref{non-empy-resolvent} follows by a coercivity property of this type: there exists $\sigma_*>0$ such that for all $\sigma \in (0,\sigma_*)$ and all $\ugi \in M$, for any sequence $(u_n)_n\subset M$
+\begin{remark} \slshape Whenever the generalized metric gradient system is individuated by a quintuple $\MGStop $ such that the topology $\Top$ is compatible with $\DD$, \eqref{non-empy-resolvent} follows from a coercivity property of the following type: there exists $\sigma_*>0$ such that for all $\sigma \in (0,\sigma_*)$ and all $\ugi \in M$, for all sequences $(u_n)_n\subset M$ we have the implication